 The following is a sample of Gartner’s Toolkit: RFT Template for SD-WAN Products and Services suggested questions to consider.
 This template will help you create a decision map to make the right choice for your application.

 - What is your scale and architecture? (i.e. minimum and maximum number of remote branches) Consider network-based infrastructure (points of presence) and where and how you will host and connect the points of presence.
 Consider how resiliency is achieved and how you will support direct internet access

 - How is management and orchestration capability delivered?

 - Consider your form factors for branch components and deployment options.
 For example, can they be delivered via physical appliance and/or software?
-Is the vendor's software available in leading public cloud provider catalogues?
+Is the vendor's software available in leading public cloud service provider catalogues?

 - What is your application centricity?
-For example, how does the solution support cloud-based applications?
-Does the enterprise have to create its own gateways or hubs, or is the solution integrated into cloud services (both infrastructure as a service [IaaS] and SaaS)?
+For example, how does the solution support cloud applications?
+Does the enterprise have to create its own gateways or hubs, or is the solution integrated into cloud services (both infrastructure as a service [IaaS] and software as a service [SaaS])?

 - What are your price constraints?
 Consider three- and five-year total costs for installation, hardware, software, licensing, service, and support.
 What level of visibility and security is available?